 Thursday, 23 May 2019

-Simon Goodwin insists he's ready to coach Melbourne again despite being forced to cut short a press conference on Wednesday due to illness.
+An embarrassed Simon Goodwin insists he's ready to coach Melbourne again despite being forced to cut short a press conference on Wednesday due to illness.

 Goodwin fronted reporters on Wednesday but halfway through his voice became to waiver, as it became apparent he was unwell.

 Assistant coach Troy Chaplin stepped in to finish the media conference as Goodwin was assessed by the club doctor.